How to Select an ALF or Nursing Home

 - Search for Community Resources.
-The Senior Helpline of the Area Agency on Aging of Pasco-Pinellas, Inc. has a database of government programs and private businesses serving seniors in Florida’s Pasco and Pinellas Counties.
+The Helpline of the Area Agency on Aging of Pasco-Pinellas, Inc. has a database of government programs and private businesses serving seniors in Florida’s Pasco and Pinellas Counties.

 for inquiries from outside of the area call

 For those who are ready to start making choices about assisted living facilities or nursing homes, these options are discussed below:

 Assisted Living Facilities (ALF’s) provide housing, meals, personal care services and supportive services to older persons and disabled persons 18 or older unable to live independently.
 They are called Board and Care Homes in some states.
 Residents in ALF’s cannot have conditions which require 24-hour nursing supervision unless receiving licensed hospice services.

 Some ALF’s have specialty licenses to provide limited nursing services or mental health services, and some specialize in providing services to persons with Alzheimer’s Disease.
 If you are looking for a facility to care for someone with Alzheimer’s, there are special questions that you need to ask.
 See Residential Care Facilities in the Alzheimer’s and Related Disorders section of our web site and order Residential Care, the free Alzheimer’s Association publication listed under Additional Resources below.

 According to the Year 2,000 National Center for Assisted Living (NCAL) Survey, the typical assisted living resident is a woman between 75 and 85 years of age who is mobile but needs help with about two activities of daily living (ADL’s): bathing, dressing, transferring, toileting, and eating.